Search Icon

 Impressive brain growth

 The brain creates an overabundance of neurons and an overabundance of synaptic connections in a process called blooming and pruning.
 Just as a tree needs trimming to clear away the excess branches, synaptic pruning removes unneeded connections in the brain.
-At 28 weeks, the fetus has the most neurons she will ever have.
-For the rest of fetal development, childhood and adulthood, neurons that do not become part of useful circuits undergo programmed cell death, called apoptosis.
+At 28 weeks, the unborn baby has more neurons than he will ever have again, over 100 billion neurons!42 Neurons that fail to integrate into meaningful brain circuits start to die off, leaving adults with 60-85 billion neurons.43 44 45 For the rest of fetal development, childhood and adulthood, neurons that do not become part of useful circuits undergo programmed cell death, called apoptosis.
 Neurons are energy-intensive cells, so removing unhelpful neurons makes the brain more efficient.
 The remaining neurons also undergo periods of explosive synaptic growth, where they make thousands of connections with other neurons.
-Advantageous connections get stronger and useless connections deteriorate, leaving the brain with useful and efficient circuits.13
+Advantageous connections get stronger and useless connections deteriorate, leaving the brain with useful and efficient circuits.46 47

 Dive Deeper